brunny-eth/posthog.com/contents/handbook/story.md

 ### October 2024: 100,000 customers, and speeding up – more products and more people

 We hit 100,000 customers either paying or free, and over a quarter of a million users.
-We've started hiring a lot faster as growth has continued this year.
-We're now 65 ish people with ~9 products.
+We were ~65 people with ~9 products at this time.

-We've added some people in [sales](/teams/sales-cs), but it is strictly (i) sales assist, talking to people that have asked to speak to us, and (ii) cross sell to existing customers.
+We added some people in [sales](/teams/sales-cs), but it is strictly (i) sales assist, talking to people that have asked to speak to us, and (ii) cross sell to existing customers.

-[We do _not_ do outbound](/sales), so we can remain efficient and either hire more engineers or cut our pricing for our customers so more of them recommend us!
+[We do_not do outbound](/sales), so we can remain efficient and either hire more engineers or cut our pricing for our customers so more of them recommend us!

-We've hired a sales engineer super early (Mine, she's awesome) and we're really working on the culture in this team proactively.
+We hired a sales engineer super early (Mine, she's awesome) and we're really working on the culture in this team proactively.

 Strategy-wise, we're just leaning into our basic three principles, which we're seeing more and more evidence are working well: